 According to a review published in the journal Obesity, legumes—including beans, chickpeas, lentils and peas—could keep you from the snack drawer until dinner.
 Researchers found that subjects who consumed between ¾ and 1 cup of legumes daily felt as much as 31 percent fuller than those who didn't!
 But there's a catch: Although participants felt fuller when they ate legumes, they didn't always eat less throughout the day.
 It's still up to you to tune out the call of cravings—a completely different beast than hunger.
 But when it comes to willpower boosters, beans are a great way to get a jumpstart.
-They’re also one of the 30 Best Food for 6-Pack Abs.

 There's a host of benefits that come with walking more, from stress relief to stronger leg muscles.
 But the simple act can ward off weight gain simply because you expend more calories than taking the elevator or parking as close as possible to the door.
 But for weight loss and to actually start burning, you'll need to walk 3 mph, which is as if your plane is about to start boarding and you are still walking toward your gate.
 And while they don't have to all be 3 mph steps, the average recommendation is 10,000 steps a day.

 Sitting is the new smoking.
 Researchers from Toronto recently showed that sedentary behavior can lead to death from cardiovascular issues and cancer, as well as cause chronic conditions such as Type 2 diabetes.
 Prolonged sitting, meaning sitting for 8-12 (or more) hours per day, increased your risk of developing type 2 diabetes by 90 percent.
 And weight gain.
 So. much. weight gain.
 Be mindful of not plopping down on the couch all evening and if you can swap times you sit at work for standing.
 Have you heard of stand-ups?
 They're meetings where everyone stands and many people love them because these meetings often wind up shorter than other meetings where people get too cozy at that conference table!

 Whether it's playing with your dog, carrying the stroller for your family members with little ones, or exploring a nature path, it's crucial to fit in extra activity when you can.
 "Metabolism and hormonal changes in your 40s create an ideal environment for excess fat storage in women—especially in the midsection," says Marisa Moore, MBA, RDN, LD.
 "In your 40s, activity is essential."

-When Eat This, Not That! spoke with the dieting and fitness experts of ABC’s new show, "My Diet is Better Than Yours," we learned some pretty incredible tips.
+When Eat This, Not That! spoke with the dieting and fitness experts from My Diet is Better Than Yours, we learned some pretty incredible tips.
 One idea that seemed more attainable for someone over 40 is from wellness expert Jovanka Ciares, who said try eating only between the hours of 9 a.m. and 6:30 p.m.
 (Can you imagine a college guy or a new mom abiding by that rule?!)
 As long as you are still getting enough calories to keep your metabolism up, this tactic can help you lose weight because it puts your body into a fasted state, which Ciares says can make the process easier and faster.

 It can get overwhelming to keep up with all the superfoods out there, we know.
 But if there's one amazing food you should be getting more of (and that we know you're not), it's seaweed.
 The sea plant is a great source of iodine and you can enjoy seaweed in sushi, broth-based soups, as chips or snacks, and more.
 "Without sufficient levels of iodine, your thyroid function becomes impaired and it's harder for your body to burn fat," says nutritionist Dana James of Food Coach NYC, who suggests sneaking sea vegetables into your diet at least three times a week.
 Seaweed also contains a compound called alginate, which has been shown to significantly cut fat absorption, says Tanya Zuckerbrot, RD, author of Miracle Carb Diet: Make Calories and Fat Disappear–with Fiber.

 Not only is this antiquated exercise less effective than something like a front plank, sit-ups are terrible for your spine and can cause herniated discs.
 Fact: A traditional sit-up puts around 3,350 newtons of compressive force on the spine, but the U.S. National Institute for Occupational Safety and Health states says anything above 3,300 newtons is unsafe.
 Now you can understand why Mark Langowski, celeb trainer and author of Eat This, Not That! for Abs hates to see people do sit-ups.
 "I created an entire workout plan to give you a rock-hard core and it doesn't involve one single sit-up," he says.
-Protect your spine so that you can keep working out and losing weight for many years to come and get started by visiting our Fitness section on the ETNT site!

 The older, wiser, less-bendy sister of yoga, meditation is an amazing activity that people can reap major rewards from.
 Studies show that people who regularly practice mindfulness meditation have more activity in their left prefrontal cortexes, which makes you calm and happy.
 Plus, a 2014 study found that individuals who meditate are less likely to overeat or give in to emotional eating.
 To get started, unroll a yoga mat or sit on a carpet in a sunny room (east-facing if possible) and take five uninterrupted minutes thinking about something that you're grateful for.
 You're supposed to lose a few LBs, but even if you don't, we guarantee you'll still be glad you made meditation part of your life.

-Live by the Half-Plate Rule
+Live by the half-plate rule.

-Don’t Fear the Fat
+Don't fear the fat.

 Remember when you were little and would try to write with different hands?
 Eventually, a long time ago, you probably gave up on that.
 But personal trainer to the stars Jay Cardiello says it can be a great weight loss trick.
 "It takes 15 minutes for your brain to realize that you're full," he explains.
 "To give your mind time to catch up to your mouth, simply switch your fork to non-dominate hand.
 It may be frustrating, but it's a simple and unnoticeable way to curb overeating and lose weight."
-Find out more of Cardiello’s and other experts’ tips with these 25 Easy (and Cheap!)
-Ways to Lose 5 Pounds.

-Cut Back on Wine and Booze
+Cut back on wine and booze.

 You deserve that glass of Scotch or wine, we know.
 But the unfortunate truth is that your body doesn't metabolize alcohol as efficiently as you age.
 So, not only are you going to add on (or not be able to lose) weight because of alcohol, you also wind up looking older and sleeping worse. "[As you age] it will be increasingly difficult to get a good night's rest with alcohol in your system and sleepless nights lead to carb and sugar cravings the next day," says registered dietitian Martha McKittrick in 30 Foods You Should Never Eat After Age 30.
 Meanwhile, alcohol zaps moisture from your skin making fine lines more noticeable and speeding up your skin's loss of elasticity.